Jordan Spieth has 'shifted' way US college players think

 Just a few days after that interview, Thomas went on to take the $10 million FedEx Cup bonus at the end of a season that yielded five victories including his first major title at the US PGA Championship.

-He was named PGA Tour Player of the Year less than three years after leaving Alabama State and Rymer told CNN's Don Riddell that type of success is hugely motivating for college golfers.
+He was named PGA Tour Player of the Year barely four years after leaving Alabama State and Rymer told CNN's Don Riddell that type of success is hugely motivating for college golfers.

 "They gave Thomas a check for $10 million, the kids were watching that, I'm sure of that," said Rymer, 49, who won the US Junior Amateur Championship in 1985.